Menger's and Hurewicz's Problems: Solutions from "The Book" and refinements: Strongly Hurewicz sets of reals, in ZFC

 A cover $\cU$ of $X$ is \emph{multifinite} \cite{strongdiags} if there exists a partition of $\cU$ into infinitely many finite covers of $X$.
 Let $\scrA$ be a family of covers of $X$. $\gimel(\scrA)$ is the family of all covers $\cU$ of $X$ such that: Either $\cU$ is multifinite, or there exists a partition $\mathcal{P}$ of $\cU$ into finite sets such that $\{\bigcup\mathcal{F}:\mathcal{F}\in\mathcal{P}\}\setminus\{X\}\in\scrA$ \cite{GlCovs}.

 The special case $\gimel(\Ga)$ was first studied by Ko\v{c}inac and Scheepers \cite{coc7}, where it was proved that $\ufin(\rmO,\Ga)=\sfin(\Omega,\gimel(\Ga))$.
-Additional results of this type are available in Babinkostova-Ko\v{c}inac-Scheepers \cite{coc8}, and in general form in Samet-Scheepers-Tsaban \cite{GlCovs}.
+Additional results of this type are available in Babinkostova--Ko\v{c}inac--Scheepers \cite{coc8}, and in general form in Samet--Scheepers--Tsaban \cite{GlCovs}.

 \bthm[Samet, et al.\ \cite{GlCovs}] $\ufin(\Ga,\gimel(\Ga))=\sfin(\Ga,\allowbreak\gimel(\Ga))$. \ethm

 \bthm $\mathsf{U}_n(\Ga,\Ga)$ implies $\sone(\Ga,\gimel(\Ga))$. \ethm \bpf We prove the following, stronger statement: Assume that $X$ satisfies $\mathsf{U}_n(\Ga,\Ga)$, and let $s(n)=1+\dots+n=(n+1)n/2$.
 For all $\cU_1,\cU_2,\dots\in\Ga(X)$, there are $U_1\in\cU_1,U_2\in\cU_2,\dots$, such that for each $x\in X$, $x\in \Union_{k=s(n)}^{s(n+1)}U_k$ for all but finitely many $n$.